Deltacloud Drivers

 Cloud Driver Username Password Notes

-mock mock mockuser mockpassword The mock driver doesn't talk to any cloud; it just pretends to be a cloud
+mock mock mockuser mockpassword The mock driver does not communicate with any cloud; it just pretends to be a cloud.

-Amazon EC2/S3 ec2 Access Key ID Secret Access Key This information can be found on the Security Credentials page in your AWS account
+Amazon EC2/S3 ec2 Access Key ID Secret Access Key Retrieve neccessary information from the Security Credentials page in your AWS account.

 Eucalyptus eucalyptus Access Key ID Secret Access Key

-Microsoft Azure (Storage Account only) azure Public Storage Account Name Primary Access Key The Storage Account Name is chosen when you create the service (e.g. name in http://name.blob.core.windows.net/).
-This and the access key are available from the service control panel.
+Microsoft Azure (Storage Account only) azure Public Storage Account Name Primary Access Key The Storage Account Name is chosen when you create the service (e.g. name in name.blob.core.windows.net).
+The name and the access key are available from the service control panel.

 OpenNebula opennebula OpenNebula user OpenNebula password Set the environment variable OCCI_URL to the address on which OpenNebula's OCCI server is listening.

-RHEV-M rhevm RHEV-M user name plus Windows domain , e.g., admin@rhevm.example.com RHEV-M password Set environment variable API_PROVIDER to the URL of the RHEV-M REST API endpoint.
+RHEV-M rhevm RHEV-M user name plus Windows domain, e.g., admin@rhevm.example.com RHEV-M password Set the environment variable API_PROVIDER to the URL of the RHEV-M REST API endpoint.

 Rimuhosting rimuhosting not used (?)
 API Key